tomjoht/documentation-theme-jekyll/index.md

 Tags must be defined in your \_data/tags.yml list.
 You also need a corresponding tag file inside the tags folder that follows the same pattern as the other tag files shown in the tags folder.
 (Jekyll wont auto-create these tag files.)
 ```

-If you don't want the mini-TOC to show on a page (such as for the homepage or landing pages), add `toc: none` in the frontmatter.
+If you don't want the mini-TOC to show on a page (such as for the homepage or landing pages), add `toc: false` in the frontmatter.

 ## Configure the top navigation